telerik/blazor-docs/globalization/localization.md

 // ...

 // AddTelerikBlazor() registers the built-in service that includes only the default English labels.
-// The actual localizer for the Telerik components should be registered after the line below. builder.Services.AddTelerikBlazor();
+// The actual localizer for the Telerik components must be registered after the line below. builder.Services.AddTelerikBlazor();

 #region Localization Part 1